Foundation Year in Curative Education

 This year is open to anyone interested in deepening their understanding of Curative Education.
 Current Waldorf teachers, students in a Waldorf Teacher training program or anyone interested in integrating Curative Education into their work is welcome.

-After the introductory week we will begin in the fall meeting twice a month at Mulberry Classroom in Santa Rosa, CA. Each student will be required to schedule a mentoring meeting each month as well as times for monthly observation at Mulberry Classroom.
+After the introductory week we will begin in the fall meeting twice a month at Mulberry Woods in Fairfax, CA. Each student will be required to schedule a mentoring meeting each month as well as times for monthly observation at Mulberry Woods.
 Although there is minimal written homework for this program students are expected to attend class, schedule mentoring meetings, schedule observation times, prepare child observations and participate in a practicum.

 Each student will be required to complete a two week practicum, working hands on either during the school year at Mulberry Classroom or at our summer camp.